ziemowit-s/neuron_get_started/README.md

-This Repository contains get started instruction how to use NEURON + NetPyNE.
+This Repository contains instruction how to install NEURON and [Optional] NetPyNE.
-This README contains installation instruction.
-For more information check Wiki page on GitHub.

 # Prerequisites